 Even physicians who understand the meaning of a probability are often not understanding conditioning.
 Conditioning is all important, and conditioning on different things massively changes the meaning of the probabilities being computed.
 Every physician I’ve known has been taught probabilistic medical diagnosis by first learning about sensitivity (sens) and specificity (spec).
 These are probabilities that are in backwards time- and information flow order.
 How did this happen?
 Sensitivity, specificity, and receiver operating characteristic curves were developed for radar and radio research in the military.
 It was a important to receive radio signals from distant aircraft, and to detect an incoming aircraft on radar.
 The ability to detect something that is really there is definitely important.
 In the 1950s, virologists appropriated these concepts to measure the performance of viral cultures.
 Virus needs to be detected when it’s present, and not detected when it’s not.
 Sensitivity is the probability of detecting a condition when it is truly present, and specificity is the probability of not detecting it when it is truly absent.
 One can see how these probabilities would be useful outside of virology and bacteriology when the samples are retrospective, as in a case-control studies.
 But I believe that clinicians and researchers would be better off if backward probabilities were not taught or were mentioned only to illustrate how not to think about a problem.

 But the way medical students are educated, they assume that sens and spec are what you first consider in a prospective cohort of patients!
 This gives the professor the opportunity of teaching Bayes’ rule and requires the use of a supposedly unconditional probability known as prevalence which is actually not very well defined.
 The students plugs everything into Bayes’ rule and fails to notice that several quantities cancel out.
 The result is the following: the proportion of patients with a positive test who have disease, and the proportion with a negative test who have disease.
 These are trivially calculated from the cohort data without knowing anything about sens, spec, and Bayes.
-This way of thinking harms the student’s understanding for years to come and influences those who later engage in clinical and pharmaceutical research to believe that type I error and p-values are directly useful.
+Instead of computing the obvious, the previous backwards way of thinking harms the student’s understanding for years to come and influences those who later engage in clinical and pharmaceutical research to believe that type I error and p-values are directly useful.

 The situation in medical diagnosis gets worse when referral bias (also called workup bias) is present.
 When certain types of patients do not get a final diagnosis, sens and spec are biased.
 For example, younger women with a negative test may not get the painful procedure that yields the final diagnosis.
 There are formulas that must be used to correct sens and spec.
 But wait!
 When Bayes’ rule is used to obtain the probability of disease we needed in the first place, these corrections completely cancel out when the usual correction methods are used!
 Using forward probabilities in the first place means that one just conditions on age, sex, and result of the initial diagnostic test and no special methods other than (sometimes) logistic regression are required.